-All participants of the Global Systems Gap Challenge will receive a Certificate of Participation from Humber!
-In addition, prizes will be awarded to the top three team submissions, judged by our expert panel:
+All participants of the Global Systems Gap Challenge will receive a Certificate of Participation from Humber, in partnership with the City of Toronto.
+In addition, prizes will be awarded to the top two teams in each theme, judged by our expert panel:

 Yes!
-All mentors must complete a one-hour virtual training workshop which will run on Wednesday, June 10, 2020 through Microsoft Teams.
+All mentors must complete a one-hour virtual training workshop which will run prior to the start of the challenge through Microsoft Teams.
 If you are unable to join the live workshop, you must complete to watching the training prior to the start of the challenge.
 In addition, you will receive a training guide and resources.

-The total time commitment is ten hours per team over the period of the challenge (one hour on Mondays and Fridays), including the one-hour mentor-training workshop in the week prior to the challenge launch.
+The total time commitment is ten hours per team over the period of the challenge, with one check in weekly with your group and including the one-hour mentor-training workshop in the week prior to the challenge launch.
 You will decide with your student team the specific times that you will meet.